khairuldzulqarnain/khairuldzulqarnain/README.md

 - 👋 Hi, I’m @khairuldzulqarnain
-- 👀 I’m interested in Big Data
+- 👀 I’m interested in Automation
-- 🌱 I’m currently learning Data Engineer
+- 🌱 I’m currently learning UIPath
-- 💞️ I’m looking to collaborate on Azure Data
+- 💞️ I’m looking to collaborate on UIPath
 - 📫 How to reach me email my at khairuldzulqarnain@gmail.com

 <!---